 The other reason that is put forth is that it is needed for the safety of correctional officers who handle the mail.
-There have been numerous reports in local and nationwide media about officers in mailrooms in prisons throughout the country who have been made sick or died due to drug soaked paper and things like that.
+There have been numerous reports in local and nationwide media about officers in mailrooms in reports in local and nationwide media about officers in manfooms in prisons throughout the country who have been made sick or died due to drug soaked paper and things like that.
 There was one here in the State of Illinois that made the news at a downstate prison called Shawnee Correctional Center.
 Six correctional officers and two prisoners "experienced medical symptoms" while sorting mail.
-The prison was put on lockdown: mailrooms across the state were alerted, and all mail in that prison was temporarily standard. prison was temporarily stopped.
+The prison was put on lockdown: mailrooms across the state were alerted, and all mail in that prison was temporarily stopped prison was temporarily stopped.